Jeff Gerth: Career

 From April to December 1998, Gerth and others at The New York Times covered, or uncovered, "the corporate sale of American technology to China, with U.S. government approval despite national security risks, prompting investigations and significant changes in policy".
 The 1999 Pulitzer Prize for National Reporting recognized The New York Times staff, and notably Jeff Gerth.

-On March 6, 1999, Gerth reported that an unidentified Chinese American, later identified as Wen Ho Lee, stole secrets for U.S. nuclear bombs.
+On March 6, 1999, Gerth alleged in his reporting that an unidentified Chinese American, later identified as Wen Ho Lee, stole secrets for U.S. nuclear bombs.
 A government official was quoted as saying the case was "going to be just as bad as the Rosenbergs".
 FBI investigators waved the story in front of Lee as they interrogated him.
-Judge James Parker eventually dropped all charges against Lee, stating, "I sincerely apologize to you, Dr. Lee, for the unfair manner you were held in captivity", describing Lee's nine months in solitary confinement as having "embarrassed our nation and all of its citizens".
+Judge James Aubrey Parker eventually dropped all charges against Lee, stating, "I sincerely apologize to you, Dr. Lee, for the unfair manner you were held in captivity", describing Lee's nine months in solitary confinement as having "embarrassed our nation and all of its citizens".

 In 2004, Gerth was a visiting professor at Princeton University, where he taught an undergraduate seminar on investigative reporting.
 He left The New York Times in 2005, and joined the staff of ProPublica in February 2008.

 With his former colleague at The New York Times, Don Van Natta, Jr., Gerth wrote an investigative biography about Senator Hillary Rodham Clinton entitled, Her Way: The Hopes and Ambitions of Hillary Rodham Clinton.
 It was published in June 2007 by Little, Brown and Company.
 Gerth and Van Natta were reportedly offered a $1 million advance.

 His New York Times articles on Wen Ho Lee are mentioned in the play Yellow Face by David Henry Hwang.
 In Yellow Face, Gerth's character is only referred to as "Name Withheld on Advice of Counsel".

 On January 30, 2023, Gerth published in the Columbia Journalism Review what his editor called an "encyclopedic look at one of the most consequential moments in American media history," the U.S. media's coverage of Trump's alleged role in the Russian interference in the 2016 United States elections.
 The four-part series was entitled "The press versus the president."
 After an introduction by Kyle Pope, Gerth's series was published.
 Some journalists pushed back against Gerth's assertions, among them David Corn, Joe Conason, Jonathan Chait, Rachel Maddow, Cathy Young, Dan Kennedy, and Duncan Campbell.
 Andrew Prokop mentioned Gerth's series and grouped him together with other journalists that he labeled "Trump-Russia revisionists" including Matt Taibbi and Glenn Greenwald.